Just the Facts Part 1: Intelligent PDUs Defined

 4) The ability to receive and manage alerts from the PDUs, with data integration features to building automation DCIM software packages

-5) The ability to turn power on and off, both to individual receptacles and groups of receptacles, at the unit remotely.
+5) The ability to turn the power on and off, both to individual receptacles and groups of receptacles, at the unit remotely.

 6) The ability to support environmental monitoring sensors

-With the intelligence that they are able to provide about power within the rack, they offer the following improvements over traditional rack PDUs:
+With the intelligence that they are able to provide about the power within the rack, they offer the following improvements over traditional rack PDUs:

 1) They can help control cost and improve the operational efficiency of the power distribution system

 2) They support environmental sustainability initiatives and lower PUE